 They think they don’t have money to save.
 I have also ever fallen victim to this kind of mindset.

-2. Those who save, keep cash at home in some hidden places.
+2. Those who save keep cash at home in some hidden places.

-Low financial literacy levels, even among the educated class, contribute to this poor money saving culture.
+Low financial literacy levels, even among the educated class, contribute to this poor money-saving culture.

 4. Too much happiness.

 Worryingly, they spend money they have not yet earned.
 In other words, they expend it in advance.
-They are always in debts.
+They are always in debt.
 But Thomas Jefferson says: “Never spend your money before you have it”.

 In the forum, I learnt from Dunstan Kisuule that people save money for three main reasons: